Leadership: Management

+The terms "management" and "leadership" have, in the organizational context, been used both as synonyms and with clearly differentiated meanings.
+However Bennis and Nanus were clear in their distinction in their frequently quoted phrase "Managers are people who do things right and leaders are people who do the right thing".

+John Kotter makes a clear distinction between management and leadership.
+He defines management as the structured, process-driven approach to ensuring an organization consistently delivers quality products and services efficiently, despite the complexity of operations.
+Whereas leadership is the forward-looking drive to inspire change, seize opportunities, and empower people at all levels through vision and behavior, rather than relying on a few individuals at the top.

-Over the years the terms "management" and "leadership" have, in the organizational context, been used both as synonyms and with clearly differentiated meanings.
-Debate is fairly common about whether the use of these terms should be restricted, and reflects an awareness of the distinction made by Burns (1978) between "transactional" leadership (characterized by emphasis on procedures, contingent reward, management by exception) and "transformational" leadership (characterized by charisma, personal relationships, creativity).
-Leaders are the very role that can try to deal with the trust issues and issues derived from lacking trust.
+Debate is common about whether the use of these terms should be restricted, and reflects an awareness of the distinction made by Burns between "transactional" leadership (characterized by emphasis on procedures, contingent reward, and management by exception) and "transformational" leadership (characterized by charisma, personal relationships, and creativity).
+The role of leader is one in which one can try to deal with trust issues and issues derived from lacking trust.

 Group

 In contrast to individual leadership, some organizations have adopted group leadership.
 In this so-called shared leadership, more than one person provides direction to the group as a whole.
-It is furthermore characterized by shared responsibility, cooperation and mutual influence among team members.
+It is furthermore characterized by shared responsibility, cooperation, and mutual influence among team members.
 Some organizations have taken this approach in hopes of increasing creativity, reducing costs, or downsizing.
 Others may see the traditional leadership of a boss as costing too much in team performance.
 In some situations, the team members best able to handle any given phase of the project become the temporary leaders.
 Additionally, as each team member has the opportunity to experience the elevated level of empowerment, it energizes staff and feeds the cycle of success.